-Asbestos is a hazardous substance and a known carcinogen.
-Prior to 1989, however, the health risks of asbestos were relatively unknown, and it was commonly used in the construction of buildings as insulation and a flame retardant.
+Asbestos is a hazardous substance and known carcinogen.
+Prior to 1989, however, asbestos’ health risks were relatively unknown, and it was commonly used in the construction of buildings as insulation and as a flame retardant.
 When workers broke ground on the original World Trade Center Complex in 1968, asbestos was used in the construction.

-Years later, exposure to this dangerous substance has resulted in asbestosis and cancers.
-If you were in the Exposure Zone, and suffer from mesothelioma, asbestosis, or other cancers, you may be entitled to file a 9/11 asbestos exposure claim to obtain compensation from the September 11th Victim Compensation Fund.
+Years later, exposure to this dangerous substance has resulted in asbestosis and cancers such as mesothelioma.
+Anyone who was in the Exposure Zone and is suffering from mesothelioma, asbestosis, or other cancers, may be entitled to compensation from the September 11th Victim Compensation Fund (VCF).
+If you were present on 9/11 and believe your health is suffering due to asbestos exposure, contact us today to discuss a 9/11 asbestos exposure claim.

 What is Asbestos?

 Asbestos is the common name for six naturally-occurring minerals that can be used for commercial and industrial purposes.
-It is a highly versatile mineral for commercial use.
-It is resistant to chemicals, fire, and heat, and does not conduct electricity.
-It has a wide variety of uses, such as strengthening cement and soundproofing walls.
+It is a highly versatile mineral for commercial use because it is resistant to chemicals, fire, and heat, and does not conduct electricity.
+Asbestos has a wide variety of uses, such as strengthening cement and soundproofing walls.

 Once medical experts became aware of the risks inherent in everyday exposure to asbestos, the Environmental Protection Agency (EPA) banned new types of use of the material, and many industries searched for safer alternatives.